Canop/broot/website/docs/conf_file.md

 capture_mouse = false
 ```

+## File Sum Threads Count

-## Number of threads for directory size computation
+This is the number of threads used for directory size computation.
 Most users should not change this.
 In my measurements a number of 4 to 6 looks optimal.

 ```Hjson